azharismail125/AWS-Restart-Portfolio/Certificates and Badges/About.md

 ---

 ### Databases in Practice
-Design and implementation of scalable database solutions using AWS RDS and DynamoDB, with focus on data management and optimization strategies.
+Design and implementation of scalable database solutions using AWS Aurora and DynamoDB, with focus on adding in read replicas.

 <img src="Screenshots/Databases_in_Practice.png" width="70%" alt="Databases in Practice Certificate">